Sudeepam97/markdown_notes/cplusplus.md

 * This makes sense because arrays can be quite big and it does not make sense to create new copies of them during function calls.
 * Unlike Arrays, vectors can be passed by Values.

+## Vectors
+This is a part of STL but we will cover it here, since it is more logical to do so.

 # Classes and Objects

 * Class is the blueprint, object is the instance of the blueprint.